mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

 ## Exercise 4: Trigger a Build and deploy application

-In this exercise, let us trigger a build manually which in turn will trigger an automatic deployment of the application.
+In this exercise, let us trigger a build manually and upon completion,an automatic deployment of the application will be triggered.
 Our application is designed to be deployed in the pod with **load balancer** in front-end and **Redis cache** in the back-end.

 1. Go to the **Builds** section under the **Build and Release** menu, click the build definition **MyHealth.AKS.Build** and then click **Queue new build...**.